-Please note that the threshold values are not defined after power ON and consequently before starting the operation of the module it is necessary to set a threshold value for each channel in the Threshold memory (refer to § 4.40).
+Please note that the threshold values are not defined after power ON and consequently before starting the operation of the module it is necessary to set a threshold value for each channel in the Threshold memory (refer to § 4.41).

-If the module is not BUSY, a COM signal causes the following:
+If the module is not BUSY, a signal on any input within the GATE input pulse causes the following:

-- 1. starts or stops the TAC depending on operating mode selection; - 2. increments the event counter according to the user's settings (see § 2.8); - 3. sets the BUSY output signal to 1 until the end of the conversion (if the MEB is not full).
+- starts the PEAK conversion;

+- increments the event counter according to the User's settings (see § 2.6);

+- sets the BUSY output signal to 1.

-If neither RESET nor FAST CLEAR occur (refer to § 2.10 and § 2.11) to abort the Time to Amplitude Conversion, the control logic starts the following conversion sequence:
+If neither RESET nor FAST CLEAR occur (refer to § 2.8and § 2.9) to abort the peak conversion, the control logic starts the following conversion sequence:

-- 1. The outputs of the TAC sections are multiplexed and sampled; - 2.
-The control logic checks if there are accepted data among the converted values, according to the user's settings (zero suppression, overflow suppression and KILL option: see § 2.4 and § 2.5): - a) if there are accepted data, these are stored in the active event buffer together with a Header and an EOB; - b) if there are no accepted data and the EMPTY PROG bit of the Bit Set 2 Register is set to 0 (default setting, see § 4.26), no data will be written in the output buffer. - c) if there are no accepted data and the EMPTY PROG bit of the Bit Set 2 Register is set to 1 (see § 4.26), the Header and EOB only will be written in the output buffer. - 3.
-The TAC sections and the BUSY is cleared and the module is ready for the next acquisition.
+- 1. The outputs of the PEAK sections are multiplexed and sampled; - 2.
+The control logic checks if there are accepted data among the converted values, according to the User's settings (zero suppression, overflow suppression and KILL option: see § 2.3 and § 2.3): - if there are accepted data, these are stored in the active event buffer together with a Header and an EOB; - if there are no accepted data and the EMPTY PROG bit of the Bit Set 2 Register is set to 0 (default setting, see § 4.28), no data will be written in the output buffer. - if there are no accepted data and the EMPTY PROG bit of the Bit Set 2 Register is set to 1 (see § 4.28), the Header and EOB only will be written in the output buffer. - 3.
+If the OUTPUT BUFFER is not full the PEAK sections and the BUSY are cleared and the module is ready for the next acquisition; if the OUTPUT BUFFER is full the module doesn't accept any GATE and BUSY is not cleared.